-Once you dig deeper into what CSS can do, however, you’ll learn that its capabilities extend beyond settings colors, fonts, and layouts.
-One advanced feature of CSS is transformation, allowing you to change the positions and shapes of elements on a page.
+When you dig deeper into what CSS can do, you’ll discover features like CSS transform, which lets you change the positions and shapes of elements on a page.

-By understanding the transform property, you’ll unlock ways to further build unique and engaging interfaces from scratch.
-So, in this post, I’ll show you everything you need to know to start using the CSS transform property, including the many ways you can manipulate elements in two and three dimensions, and even how to animate such effects.
+By knowing the transform property, you’ll find ways to further build engaging interfaces from scratch.
+In this post, you'll learn everything you need to know to start using the CSS transform property, including:

 What is the CSS transform property?